-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the Approximation. - To reduce humidity build up inside the vehicle, do not drive with the air flow selector in the OFF or with recirculated air engaged. - Do not put objects under the front seats that will interfere with the airflow to the rear seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.
+- To reduce fog build up on the windshield during humid weather, place the air flow selector in the A position. - To reduce humidity build up inside the vehicle, do not drive with the air flow selector in the O (OFF) position. - Do not put objects under the front seats that will interfere with the airflow to the rear seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out."